Industry-specific foundation models

 Industrial intelligence requires its own foundations.

 Most AI stacks now depend on foundations built somewhere else: broad systems from a narrow set of providers, trained for general capability and released on terms the builder does not control.
-Miril builds industry-specific foundations for sectors where perception has to work in the actual operating environment, with verification and validation designed into the loop.
+Miril builds domain-adapted foundations for sectors where perception has to work in the actual operating environment, with verification and validation designed into the loop.

-The industry has been borrowing its foundations.
+Most deployed AI is borrowing its foundations.
 That was useful.
 It will not be enough.

 Open-weight releases from labs and providers like Meta and Qwen helped define an era where teams could start from capable public foundations and adapt upward.
 That era created enormous leverage.

-But the frontier is moving toward closed, hosted, and less inspectable systems.
+Now industrial applications of AI are maturing from proof of concept to competitive reality.
+At the same time, the frontier is moving toward closed, hosted, and less inspectable systems.
 The best general-purpose AI is increasingly something industry partners can call, but cannot truly own, rebuild, audit, or train against their own operating reality.

 Web-scale is not the same thing as world-scale.